I am a deeply intuitive maker. My work develops through a process of dream analysis, meditation, movement and material exploration.

 One of the essential conundrums of live work is that modern practice demands it to reach through screens to touch its audience.
 This changes the energetics of its message, and I actively build with the frame to hold power through the loss of materiality.

-BI-CON-PORT and Spring FREEZE:
+"Things that Survived the Winter" and Spring FREEZE:

 READ MORE >>>

 Sarah Muehlbauer a.k.a Lionorfox is a gypsy nomad art-crusader with a serious affinity for circus.
 She stages hybrid acrobatic narratives by herself and in collaboration with the world.
 She got her Masters in Visual Art from Tyler School of Art, studied with Joan Hyman of Yogaworks, and interned with Circa Contemporary Circus, who taught her that to make it happen you’ve got to be “all in”.

 Peñasco Theatre Residency: Cultivating Creative Space for Circus Artists in the States — Published by Circus Now

 Krin Haglund: One Woman, Many Talents—Published by Circus Now